-These 12 guides cover a range of different types of work.
+These 14 guides cover a range of different types of work.
 Many businesses operate more than one type of workplace, such as an office, factory and fleet of vehicles.
 You may need to use more than one of these guides as you think through what you need to do to keep people safe.
-Further guidance will be published as more businesses are able to reopen.
+Priority actions are outlined at the top of each guide.

 - Close contact services Guidance for people who provide close contact services, including hairdressers, barbers, beauticians, tattooists, sports and massage therapists, dress fitters, tailors and fashion designers.

 - Construction and other outdoor work Guidance for people who work in or run outdoor working environments.

 - Factories, plants and warehouses Guidance for people who work in or run factories, plants and warehouses.

 - Heritage locations Guidance for people who work or volunteer in heritage locations.

 - Hotels and other guest accommodation Guidance for people who work in or run hotels and other guest accommodation